RaulBernal/BandProtocol_CosmoBot/README.md

 **2) The linux masternode/fullnode side**

-Download the script balance_node.py
+Download the script mon_band_oracles.py and config_band.py

-When you run the script balance_node.py the first time it indicates that you need the Botogram library
+When you run the script mon_band_oracles.py the first time it indicates that you need the Botogram library

-$ python3 balance_node.py
+$ python3 mon_band_oracles.py
 Traceback (most recent call last):
-  File "balance_bot.py", line 4, in <module>
+  File "mon_band_oracles.py", line 4, in <module>
     import botogram
 ImportError: No module named 'botogram'